Dayton Wage, Hour, & Overtime Lawyer

 If you have unpaid wages for overtime, working below minimum wage, or any other wage and hour violation, legal assistance is available.
 Hiring an attorney from Elk & Elk can assist you in understanding if you have a claim based on applicable state and federal labor laws.
 In addition, your attorney can help you confront your employer with legal action to attempt to obtain your compensation outside of the courtroom.

 If your employer refuses to settle and provide you with the unpaid wages and hours outside of the courtroom, you could file a lawsuit against him or her in Ohio civil court.
-Your Elk & Elk attorney can help you prepare for this case, gathering all possible pieces of evidence to craft a compelling case on your behalf.
+Your wage, hour, and overtime attorney in Dayton can help you prepare for this case, gathering all possible pieces of evidence to craft a compelling case on your behalf.

 Contact Elk & Elk Today